luiscruz/course_sustainableSE/2025/p1_measuring_software/g2_ml_libraries.md

 for researchers, developers, and organizations seeking to balance model performance with environmental responsibility and associated costs.

-For this experiment we aim to compare the energy consumption of Tensorflow (using Keras), PyTorch and JAX when training a Convolutional Neural Network (CNN).
+For this experiment we aim to compare the energy consumption of Keras (using TensorFlow), PyTorch and JAX when training a Convolutional Neural Network (CNN).
 We have implemented the same exact CNN architecture for each framework and then we measure energy usage of each.